 The majority of loose diamonds sold today are certified by a gemological lab such as GIA, EGL, or IGI.
 A round brilliant diamond will receive a cut grade that is printed on the diamond certificate provided by the lab.
 At Steven Singer Jewelers, all of our loose diamonds are certified from a reputable lab.
 Each diamond is hand-picked and reviewed by our team of expert jewelers to ensure that every stone that enters our inventory has maximum life and sparkle.

 Always Here to Help!

 Steven Singer Jewelers focuses on education and making sure each and every guest knows exactly what to look for when picking out the perfect diamond.
-If you still have questions about cut or anything else about diamonds, just call, text, or live chat us or reach out to me personally here.
+If you still have questions about cut or anything else about diamonds, just call, text, or live chat us or reach out to me, Logan Hughes, personally here.

 You can receive a free diamond education from a Real Expert Jeweler.
 Real people, real experts on real diamonds are ready to help!

 Logan has been with the Steven Singer family for over a year but you would think he’s been doing this his whole life.
 Logan is very eager to learn new things and is passionate about helping others.